-The Hendricks County Drainage Board and/or Hendricks County Surveyor has the authority to modify, grant exemptions, and/or waive any and all the requirements of this Ordinance and its associated technical standards document.
-A pre-submittal meeting with the Hendricks County Drainage Board and/or Hendricks County Surveyor may be requested by the applicant to discuss the applicability of various provisions of the Ordinance and its associated technical standards document with regards to unique or unusual circumstances relating to a project.
-However, any initial determination of such applicability shall not be binding on future determinations of the Hendricks County Drainage Board and/or Hendricks County Surveyor that may be based on the review of more detailed information and plans.
+Hendricks County has the authority to modify, grant exemptions, and/or waive any and all the requirements of this Ordinance and its associated technical standards document.
+A pre-submittal meeting with Hendricks County staff may be requested by the applicant to discuss the applicability of various provisions of the Ordinance and its associated technical standards document with regards to unique or unusual circumstances relating to a project.
+However, any initial determination of such applicability shall not be binding on future determinations of Hendricks County staff that may be based on the review of more detailed information and plans.